getcarina/getcarina.com/_best-practices/container-technologies-market-analysis.md

 Containers, however, use shared operating systems.
 That means they are much more efficient than hypervisors in terms of system resources.
 Instead of virtualizing hardware, containers rest on top of a single Linux instance on the host.
-According to Bottomley, his means that you can “leave behind the useless 99.9% VM junk, leaving you with a small, neat capsule containing your application” [(1)](#resources).
+According to Bottomley, this means that you can “leave behind the useless 99.9% VM junk, leaving you with a small, neat capsule containing your application” [(1)](#resources).

-Therefore, with a perfectly tuned container system, you can have as many as four-to-six times as many server application instances as you can using Xen or KVM virtual machines on the same hardware.
+Therefore, with a perfectly tuned container system, you can have up to six times as many server application instances as you can using Xen or KVM virtual machines on the same hardware.